cghosh2022/pandas-challenge/README.md

 Sorted the schools by % Overall Passing in descending order and displayed the top 5 rows.
 Then saved the results in a DataFrame called "top_schools".

-Lowest-Performing Schools (by % Overall Passing) Sorted the schools by % Overall Passing in ascending order and display the top 5 rows.
+Lowest-Performing Schools (by % Overall Passing) Sorted the schools by % Overall Passing in ascending order and displayed the top 5 rows.
 Saved the results in a DataFrame called "bottom_schools".

 Math Scores by Grade
 Created a DataFrame that lists the average math score for students of each grade level (9th, 10th, 11th, 12th) at each school.